-We make the simplifying assumption that everyone has the same likelihood of catching the virus, say 5%.
-This is an exogenous variable (also called a parameter) in our model and it will serve as our threshold value for determining if someone is infected.
+We assume that everyone has the same likelihood of catching the virus, say 5%.
+This is a parameter in our model and it will serve as our threshold value for determining if someone is infected.

 STEP Enter 5% in cell A1 of a blank spreadsheet and label it as "infection rate" in cell B1.
-Save the Excel file (PooledTesting.xlsx is a good name).
+Save the Excel file (PooledTesting is a good name).